RedisGears/RedisGears/docs/docs/concepts/Cluster_Support.md

 1. If the argument is of type `ArrayBuffer`, the data will be sent as is.
 2. Otherwise, RedisGears will try to serialize the give arguments (or the return value) as JSON using `JSON.stringify`.
 A serialization failure will cause an error to be raised.

-## Execution Timeout
+## Execution timeout

 Remote functions will not be permitted to run forever and will timeout.
 The timeout period can be configured using [remote-task-default-timeout](/docs/interact/programmability/triggers-and-functions/configuration/#remote-task-default-timeout).
 When using `async_client.runOnShards` API, the timeout will be added as error to the error array.
 When using `async_client.runOnKey`, a timeout will cause an exception to be raised.

-## Remote Function Limitations
+## Remote function limitations

-All the limitations listed on [Coroutine](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/) also apply to remote functions.
+All the limitations listed on [coroutines](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/) also apply to remote functions.
 Remote function also come with some extra limitations:

 * Remote functions can only perform read operations.
 An attempt to perform a write operation will result in an error.
 * Remote function are not guaranteed to succeed (if the shard crashed for example).
 In such cases a timeout error will be given.